-- Children & Youth . - People at risk of suicidal ideation, attempted suicide or who are bereaved by suicide. - People living in locationally disadvantaged communities. - Residents of Residential Aged Care Facilities. - Aboriginal and Torres Strait Islander people. - LQBTQIA+ community. - CALD community members.
+- Children & Youth - People living in in locationally disadvantaged communities - Residents of Residential Aged Care Facilities - Aboriginal and Torres Strait Islander people.

-Whilst this activity does not target Aboriginal populations, the PHN supports the principles of the Gayaa Dhuwi (Proud Spirit) Declaration, which will be embedded in low intensity service models and adhered to in the development and delivery of services.
+Whilst this activity is not targeted to Aboriginal people, the principles of the Gayaa Dhuwi (Proud Spirit) Declaration will be embedded in low intensity service models and adhered to in the development and delivery of services.

 Commissioned services will be expected to ensure cultural safety and equality of care for Aboriginal and Torres Strait Islander people (including Aboriginal health workers employed within these services).

-Specific activities will be identified and implemented using the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) systems-based model in collaboration with the Aboriginal Regional Governance Group.
+Specific activities will be identified and implemented using the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) systems-based model in collaboration with the Aboriginal Regional Governance Group